 Like any activity or sport, model UN takes practice and skill.
-We hope that you will have the opportunity to improve your model UN skills both before and during your attendance to BIMUN.
+We hope that you will have the opportunity to improve your model UN skills both before and during your attendance at BIMUN ESADE.
 If this is your first conference, don't worry!
 Many of our delegates are first-timers to model UN and this webpage, as well as the background guide, are your first resources to build the skills necessary to prepare and debate effectively.
 During the conference, you will have the opportunity to take part in the delegate training session.
 During debate time, you'll be granted help by your committee director, who is trained to answer any questions you may have.
-Please do not hesitate to ask any of the officials or Secretariat members about any questions about procedure, your topic area, or about BIMUN.
+Please do not hesitate to ask any of the officials or Secretariat members about any questions about the procedure, your topic area, or about BIMUN ESADE.
 Committee director e-mails will be listed on the committee's page as the conference approaches.

 the consequences of the absence of full-fledged draft resolutions on the proceedings